 And also on February 13, 1968, shortstop Ron Hansen was sent by the White Sox to the Senators in a six-player transaction, two years before he would play in the Bronx.
 Hansen would record six taters and 34 rbi’s when he played for the Yanks.
 We’ll award Japanese hurler Hideo Nomo honorary mention in this category in honor of his free-agent signing and minor-league work with the Yanks in 2005.
 Nomo was signed by the Dodgers out of the Japanese Leagues on February 13, 1995.

 The Yankees signed lefthander Ron Villone to a minor league contract with an invitation to Spring Training on February 13, 2007.
 He would eventually make the big league club in a bullpen bereft of southpaws, and appear in 37 games to no record, with a 4.25 era.

 A weird sidelight to the aforementioned Hansen trade was that one of the guys the Sox got for him was Les (Buster) Narum.
-Narum pitched ineffectively over five seasons (14-27), but earlier he had been traded even up for a young untested outfielder who would have some fine years with the A’s and particularly with the Yankees: Lou Piniella, who has managed the Cincinnati Reds, the Seattle Mariners, and recently the Tampa Bay Devil Rays, and who has led the hapless Chicago Cubs back to the playoffs in 2007 and 2008.
+Narum pitched ineffectively over five seasons (14-27), but earlier he had been traded even up for a young untested outfielder who would have some fine years with the A’s and particularly with the Yankees: Lou Piniella, who has managed the Cincinnati Reds, the Seattle Mariners, and recently the Tampa Bay Devil Rays, and who led the hapless (still, at the time) Chicago Cubs back to the playoffs in 2007 and 2008.

 On February 13, 1974, the Hall of Fame received a new member, as James “Cool Papa” Bell was honored by the Special Committee on the Negro Leagues.